 Step 2 – Reviewing parent letters

 Schools will be asked to send out letters to all parents of children in the relevant year groups.
 These letters will inform parents about the survey and ask them to let us (the researchers) know if they do not want their child to be involved in in the survey.

 Step 3 – Informing parents

-In the 2019 survey period, two year groups will have the opportunity to take part in the survey in primary and secondary schools.
+In the 2020 survey period, two year groups will have the opportunity to take part in the survey in primary and one year group in secondary schools.

 - In primary schools: Years 5 and 6 will be invited to take part.
 The Y5 & 6 parent letter should be sent to parents/guardians.

 - In secondary schools:

 - Year 9: These are the pupils who took part in the first round of the survey when they were in year 7, and who we would like to follow-up again now that they are in year 9 (and every year until they finish year 9).
 Parents of current year 9 pupils who took part in the survey in 2018 (when they were in year 7) gave their consent for their child to take part each year, so you do not need to ask for their consent again.
 If you have pupils in year 9 who are new to the school (i.e. who did not take part in the survey in 2018), you will need to inform their parents and seek their consent for their child to take part.

 There are letters for year 9 pupils that should be sent out before the children have access to the survey.

 We recommend that letters are sent to parents of pupils as early as practicable, at least 4 weeks before you plan to carry out the survey.
 The 4 week period includes: a 2 week opt-out period for the parents, and a further 2 week period for our data manager to get back to schools regarding any opt-outs and to allow for any delays in opt-out letters reaching us.